sushthemyth/sushthemyth/README.md

 - 👋 Hi, I’m @sushthemyth
 - 👀 I’m interested in ... ios development 💻
-- 🌱 I’m currently learning ... how to live!! 😇
+- 🌱 I’m currently learning ... how to live with swiftUI!! 😇
 - 💞️ I’m looking to collaborate on ... travel the world 🧭
 - 📫 How to reach me ... look at your timepiece! ⌚️👀